-At the end of each game, contestants shall go promptly to their next assigned court.
-If the court is vacant, they may practice here at this time.
-After the games on adjacent courts are completed, both pits shall be prepared for play (see Section B above).
+At the World Tournament, following the end of each game, contestants can practice on their current court until all games of that round are completed.
+At that time contestants shall move to their next assigned court and may practice until their next opponent arrives.
+Then both pits shall be prepared for play (see Section B above).
 When the scorekeeper is ready, the contestants have the option of pitching no more than four (4) additional warm-up shoes each, and then the next game must begin immediately.

-Note: Contestants who may choose to start the game of their next round, before all games of the current round have been completed, must realize that their game may be interrupted by distractions such as pit preparation and/or other nearby movements.
+Note: If allowed in state or local tournaments, contestants who may choose to start the game of their next round, before all games of the current round have been completed, must realize that their game may be interrupted by distractions such as pit preparation and/or other nearby movements.